Molly Grace9-Minute Read

 An easy way to remember what makes up your mortgage payment is the acronym PITI: principal, interest, taxes and insurance.

-Homeownership can come with a lot of benefits, but it’s not something you should jump into without considering whether you’re ready or not.
+Homeownership can come with a lot of benefits, but it’s not something you should jump into without considering whether you’re ready.

 By planning ahead, taking time to save and ensuring your budget is ready for this big step, you can enter the world of homeownership confident and ready to tackle any challenge that comes your way.